 Some people prefer to lose weight through dieting.
 Others prefer to exercise.
 As the U.S. National Library of Medicine explains, losing weight is all about burning more calories than you take in, and cutting 500 calories a day can help you lose about 1 pound a week — but if you're trying to lose that weight in the form of fat and build muscle at the same time, then you need to do the right workout and eat the right meals to lose weight and gain muscle.
 You can't do simply one or the other.

-A January 2018 study published by the International Journal of Sports Nutrition and Exercise looked at 40 premenopausal women who were divided into three groups: a dieting group, a resistance training group and a group that did both.
+A January 2018 study published by the International Journal of Sports Nutrition and Exercise looked at 40 premenopausal adults who were divided into three groups: a dieting group, a resistance training group and a group that did both.
 The group that did resistance training and dieting in conjunction saw the most fat loss (though the group that did resistance training without dietary intervention was the only group that saw increased lean mass; it also saw the least fat loss of all the groups involved).

 Along the same lines, a May 2017 review published in Advances in Nutrition looked at available research and found that a reduced-calorie diet with adequate but not excessive protein and exercise can help maintain muscle mass and improve muscle strength in people with obesity.

 Columbia University puts this into simpler terms by explaining that the process of building muscle, formally described as anabolism, requires calories.
 If you're somebody who hasn't worked out in a long time, you're likely going to have an easier time gaining muscle and losing fat at the same time when you start to engage in cardiovascular and resistance training.